 I am currently a postdoctoral fellow in the Earth and Planetary Sciences Department at the University of California at Santa Cruz (UCSC).
-My research uses geochemical tracers (e.g., radioisotopes and stable isotopes) to better understand nutrient and trace metal cycling in freshwater and marine ecosystems.
-I am particularly interested in exploring (1) how fundamental hydrologic processes drive aqueous biogeochemistry, and (2) how anthropogenic changes alter hydrologic and biogeochemical processes in coastal, estuarine, and freshwater ecosystems.
+My research uses geochemical tracers (e.g., radioisotopes and stable isotopes) to better understand water, nutrient, and trace metal cycling in freshwater and marine ecosystems.
+I leverage these tools across diverse and complex landscapes as well as in the context of new disturbances (wildfire) to better understand interconnections between water and biogeochemical processes.
+I am particularly interested in exploring (1) how hydrologic processes shape aqueous biogeochemistry, and (2) how anthropogenic changes alter hydrologic and biogeochemical processes in coastal, estuarine, and freshwater ecosystems.

 I graduated from UCSC with a B.S. in Marine Biology and a minor in Earth Sciences in 2012.
 After graduating, I joined the United States Geological Survey (USGS) under Dr. Peter Swarzenski to apply novel field methods for long-term groundwater monitoring at the land-sea interface.

 After working for two years at the USGS to refine my research skills and goals, I decided to return to school to study coastal groundwater dynamics.
 From 2014 through 2016, I worked alongside Dr. Henrietta Dulai at the University of Hawaiʻi at Manoa as a M.S. student, where I studied the effects of on-site sewage disposal system effluent on terrestrial and coastal groundwater quality.
 After obtaining my M.S. in 2016, I returned to UCSC to pursue my Ph.D. in Dr. Adina Paytan's Biogeochemistry Lab.